ansharma03/Senior-Design-Mini-Project/README.md

 On **Thursday, September 16**, I created a project on Google Cloud Platform and get the OAuth2.0 ID for Gmail login on IOS, and I also created a project of firebase and get the GoogleServiceInfo.plist and Web Client ID to allow users use their own Gmail to access our Firebase storage.

 On **Friday, September 17**, There still have some bugs on the Google signin function, and I also create a function of signout.
 I'll work with Anika to get the nutrition information of users's barcode or picture through the nutrition API.

+On **Saturday, September 18**, I created a app to intergrate with the firebase and let users to login and sign up with their email.
+I'm working on letting the users to add their data to the firebase.